YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

   * Grant +3 Speed to all units in the vanguard and reduce the ramming damage they sustain by -25%; once per battle and when below 30% HP, become Intangible (100% EvaRate) for 5s and gain +15% Damage for the rest of the battle.

 * Recommended Loadouts:
-  * [Optimal] Prototype Triple 152mm Main Gun; 533mm quintuple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox
+  * [Optimal] Prototype Triple 152mm Main Gun; 533mm quintuple conventional torpedo; 40mm Quad Bofors; Toolbox; Oxytorp
   * [Poverty] Twin 150mm tbtsk c/36; 533mm quadruple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox

 * Desc: Not Fishy at all!